This article may contain *affiliate links. Please see our affiliate disclosure for more details

 So the overall search volume looks great and when we take a real close look at some longtail keywords we find a huge number of variations that you can use for each article.
 In this example, we are simply looking at the keyword phrase “how do you grow a tomato at home?”.

 You can see the variations on this simple long-tail keyword.
-And this was just the first 8 entries.
+And these were just the first 8 entries.
 There are hundreds of other viable phrases that you can use to generate great traffic to each post you make on growing a tomato.

 And that is only one vegetable.
 One single vegetable.
 The amount of content you can create for a gardening blog is limitless.
 Tutorials and training on the best ways to grow each type of plant.